utep-cs-systems-courses/project-1-aebeltran13/src/README.md

 # Known Bugs

-  -When printing history it does not print the last letter of the string.
-  -When getting history it skips input for next command.
+  - When getting history it skips input for next command.

 # Collaboration

-  -Abram helped me fix a bug in my get_history function where the list would not proceed to go to the next item.
+  - Abram helped me fix a bug in my get_history function where the list would not proceed to go to the next item.

 # Resources